esnet/pond/docs/timeseries.md

 ## TimeSeries

+A timeseries represents a series of events, with each event being a time (or timerange) and a corresponding set of data.

+### Construction

 Currently you can initialize a TimeSeries with either a list of events, or with a data format that looks like this:

     var data = {